-Elliptical beam shapes can be undesirable, as the spot size of the focused beam is larger than if the beam were circular, and larger spot sizes have lower irradiances (power per area).
-Several different techniques can be used to circularize an elliptical beam, and we experimented with and compared the performance of three methods based on a pair of cylindrical lenses, an anamorphic prism pair, and a spatial filter.
+Elliptical beam shapes can be undesirable, as the spot size of the focused beam is larger than if the beam were circular, and as larger spot sizes have lower irradiances (power per area).
+Techniques for circularizing an elliptical beam include those based on a pair of cylindrical lenses, an anamorphic prism pair, or a spatial filter.
+This work investigated all three approaches.
 The characteristics of the circularized beams were evaluated by performing M2 measurements, wavefront measurements, and measuring the transmitted power.